clbrem/clbrem.blog/content/about/index.md

 NB: The cattle dog pictured above is Gisele, a former foster!
 My dog Humphrey is pictured below with parrot.
-{% image "./humphrey.jpg", "The author's dog Humphrey with parrot"%}
+{% image "./humphrey.jpg", "The author's dog Humphrey with parrot", "100vw" %}

 <?#/ Figure ?>